How schools allocate places

 If you think that a school has not applied, or not correctly applied its admissions criteria, you have the right of appeal to an independent tribunal.

 These tribunals are set up by the EA and their decisions are binding.
+There is a closing date when appeal applications can be submitted to the EA and these dates will be available on the EA website.

 For post-primary admissions decisions, parents can also apply to the independent Exceptional Circumstances Body (ECB) if they believe that there are compelling reasons why their child must go to a particular post-primary school.